Geodels/gospl/docs/tech_guide/tecto.rst

 .. figure:: ../images/tecto.png
   :align: center

-  Illustration of interpolation between mesh vertices induced by horizontal velocities.
+  Illustration of interpolation between mesh vertices induced by horizontal velocities based on a semi-lagrangian scheme.

 Due to tectonic advection, the density of the surface nodes evolves over time, which leads to areas showing rarefaction or accumulation of nodes.
 In order for the finite volume schema to remain accurate, local addition and deletion of nodes and remeshing of the triangulated spherical surface are therefore required.
 However, the remeshing process is computationally expensive and requires to rebuild not only the delaunay mesh but also the associated voronoi one and to redistribute, balance the mesh and its vertices parameters with `PETSc <https://www.mcs.anl.gov/petsc/>`_.